Categories: Announcements, EventsPublished On: February 11th, 20261693 words51.3 min read

 We love our volunteers!

 Remember Martha Mullen from the first Seder Meal?
-Her daughter in law Janet Mullen became very involved in Seder.
-She eventually took the dining room chair and brought her daughter, Cathy, and her niece Janice into the volunteer work force.
+Her daughter-in-law Janet Mullen became very involved in Seder.
+She eventually took the dining room chair and brought her daughter, Cathy, and her niece Janice into the volunteer workforce.
 Soon Cathy and Janice were taking the lead and brought their daughters to work with us.
 I was privileged to witness three generations of ladies setting the tables for Seder on more than one occasion.
-Helene and Dorothy Sirek, sister in laws, volunteered to fix the fruit cups we serve for desert.
+Helene and Dorothy Sirek, sister-in-laws, volunteered to fix the fruit cups we serve for dessert.
 Again Helene’s daughter Jackie came to help us back in 2004 and stayed a good twelve years.
-As you can see this mother daughter thing happened a lot.
+As you can see this mother-daughter thing happened a lot.
 We love our volunteers!

 Sharing the work!